dmytrozahor/PS_Task_4/README.md

 - All endpoints work with Review records which are related to Book records
 - Book validation and service integration developed in Task 2
-- Timestamp-based sorting ensures most recent reviews appear first
+- Timestamp-based sorting ensures the most recent reviews appear first
 - The `_counts` endpoint is optimized for batch operations to retrieve review counts for multiple books in a single request

 ### Implementation